The Odyssey (1997 miniseries): Part 2

-Arriving at the Underworld, Odysseus finds Tiresias, who torments him, recognizing his courage and wit, but criticizing his ego and foolishness.
-After Odysseus sacrifices a ram into the River Styx, Tiresias tells him that the only way home will take him past a treacherous isle where the monsters Scylla and Charybdis live.
-As he is running from the underworld, he meets his mother Anticlea, who had committed suicide due to the pain of the suspected loss of her son.
-She informs him that back on Ithaca there are multiple suitors, vying with each other to marry Penelope for her wealth and power.
+Arriving at the Underworld, Odysseus finds Tiresias on the plains of Elysium.
+The prophet torments him, recognizing his courage and wit but criticizing his ego and foolishness.
+After Odysseus sacrifices a ram into the River Styx, Tiresias shows him that the only way home is to sail past a treacherous isle where the monsters Scylla and Charybdis live.
+Odysseus then encounters his mother Anticlea, who had committed suicide on the pain of losing her son.
+She warns him that he must return home, or his crown and wife will be lost to him forever.

-Penelope tries to buy time, and starts to weave a funeral shroud, promising she would choose a new husband when the work is done - however, she unpicks the shroud at night.
-Her plan seems to work, until one of the suitors, Eurymachus discovers it, thanks to Penelope's disloyal servant girl, Melanthe, who was seduced by him.
+Penelope states that she will pick a suitor only after weaving the burial shroud for her elderly father-in-law Laertes - however, she unpicks the shroud at night to weave it again the next day.
+Her plan seems to work until a suitor named Eurymachus learns the truth from Melanthe, the handmaiden he seduces.
+He and the other suitors then resort to terrorizing the inhabitants of Ithaca with their entourages until Penelope agrees to marry.

 Odysseus' boat nears the isle of Scylla and Charybdis.
-Scylla's six serpentine heads wreak havoc on the crew, killing many.
-Everyone but Odysseus is killed when Charybdis creates a whirlpool and swallows his ship.
-Odysseus arrives on the island where the goddess Calypso lives.
-With no means of escape, he becomes trapped there as her prisoner.
-Meanwhile, Telemachus, who is no longer able to tolerate his mother's suitors who run havoc on Ithaca, tries to find his father and is told by Athena to travel to Sparta and seek out Menelaus, one of his former comrades that fought alongside him.
+Three of the crew are devoured by Scylla, and the boat is destroyed by Charybdis.
+Odysseus is separated from the survivors (Anticlus, Perimides, and Eurybates) and washes up on the isle, where the goddess Calypso lives.
+She entrances the king and forces him to stay with her for two years.
+Telemachus, desperate to uncover his father's fate, prays to Athena, who instructs him to sail for Sparta and seek out Menelaus, one of Odysseus' former comrades.
 When Telemachus finds Menelaus, the king tells him he believes Odysseus to be dead, given the fact that if he were alive, he would have returned to his family.
-Back on Ithaca, the suitors are planning to murder Telemachus, considering him a threat.
+Back on Ithaca, the suitors plot to murder Telemachus, viewing him as a threat.